davepinch/pinchy.cc/content/fragments/what-is-reality/reality-is-a-math-field/the-math-fields/to-find-the-math-fields/give-shape-to-the-sculpture-reflecting-its-meaning.md

 ---
 title: "Give shape to the sculpture reflecting its meaning."
-next: "Lay down the sculptures and connect them with math."
+next: "Lay down the sculptures and connect them together."
 ---